+VA Consent Document

 Note to the Investigator: Informed consent is a process, not just a form.
 Information must be presented to enable persons to voluntarily decide whether or not to participate as a research participant.
 It is a fundamental mechanism to ensure respect for persons through provision of thoughtful consent for a voluntary act.
 The procedures used in obtaining informed consent should be designed to educate the participant population in terms that they can understand.
 Therefore, informed consent language and its documentation (especially explanation of the study's purpose, duration, experimental procedures, alternatives, risks, and benefits) must be written in "lay language", (i.e. understandable to the people being asked to participate).
 The written presentation of information is used to document the basis for consent and for the participants' future reference.
 The consent document should be revised when deficiencies are noted or when additional information will improve the consent process.

 DIRECTIONS FOR USE OF THIS TEMPLATE:

 Do not adjust the bottom margin or use the footer.
 Do not delete the watermark fields in the footer.

-Complete the header with the requested information (i.e. title of study and PI name).
+Replace bracketed items in the header, such as “[Title of Study]” with the requested information.

 Read guidelines for each section, complete as applicable for your project and then delete the template guidelines.

 Example text may be used if needed but should not be italicized.
 Instructions in red font should be replaced or deleted.

 Phrases such as “I understand…” or “You understand…” are not appropriate and should not be included in the document.

 The document should be written at an appropriate grade level for the group of participants.
 Most word processors include the ability to assess the reading level.

-The consent form should include the section headings indicated by bold, underline, and capital text.
-The descriptions provided in each section are included to assist you in writing an adequate consent document.
-These are consistent with VA policy, Federal regulation, and University of Utah consent document requirements.
-If you need assistance in preparing your document, please feel free to contact the VA Research Compliance/Risk Management Office at 801-582-1565 extension 4866.

 The words “study” or “research” should not be used, since HUD projects are not considered research.

 DESCRIPTION OF RESEARCH BY INVESTIGATOR

-TO POTENTIAL PARTICIPANTS

-Include the following statement verbatim: Written informed consent is required before participation to be certain that research participants know the nature and risks of the humanitarian use device, as you make a decision to take part or not.
-You are asked to read the following information and discuss it with the investigator, so that you will be fully informed about this device and how it may affect you.
-Your signature on this form means that you have been fully informed and that you freely give your consent to receive the device

 BACKGROUND: Include a description of the HUD and describe why it is being used.
 Describe why current therapies are not satisfactory and why an alternative treatment or approach will be used.
 Include a statement that the FDA has approved the device for humanitarian use.